Open-EO/openeo.org/documentation/1.0/glossary.md

 **Geometries** consist of one or more coordinates that may be connected and then form a specific type of geometry, e.g. two points can be connected to a straight line and four straight lines can be connected to rectangle.

 Commonly used types of geometries are:
-- Points
+- Point
-- Lines / LineStrings
+- LineString (connected straight line pieces)
-- Polygons (e.g., a Triangle or Rectangle)
+- Polygon (connected straight line pieces forming a closed ring, possibly with holes - for example a triangle or rectangle)

-Multiple geometries of the same type can be combined to a group of geometries, e.g. to a so called "Multi Point" or a "Multi Polygon".
+Multiple geometries of the same type can be combined to a group of geometries, e.g. a Multi Point or a Multi Polygon.

 Features and geometries are specified by the OGC in the [Simple Feature Access specification](https://www.ogc.org/standards/sfa) (and ISO 19125).
 See the specification for more details.